patcodes-01/ExpenseTracker/README.md

 Track Expenses: Log spending details with a task name for better categorization and tracking.
 View Balance: Automatically calculates the remaining balance based on income and expenses

-Tech Stack:
+Tech Stack Used:-
-Frontend:
-ReactJS
-HTML
-CSS
+ReactJS,
+HTML,
+CSS,
 JavaScript